elehcimd/mltraq/mkdocs/tutorial/create-session.md

 !!!
 Note
     * **SQLite** is a self-contained, file-based SQL database, bundled with Python.
-This means that you can use MLTRAQ anywhere without the burden of creating and managing other databases.
+This means that you can use MLtraq anywhere without the burden of creating and managing other databases.

     * You can experiment with shared experiments using a free-tier PostgreSQL instance offered at [render.com](https://render.com/).